lf2foce/platform/README.md

 - `#database/core.py`  Create SQLAlchemy models from the `Base` class and import to  models.py of each Project
 - `orm_mode = True` - Pydantic's orm_mode will tell the Pydantic model to read the data even if it is not a dict
 - `SessionLocal` - instant class of database session
-- `Session` from  `sqlalchemy.orm` - declare the type of the db parameters
+- `Session` from  `sqlalchemy.orm` - The session is an SQLAlchemy object used to communicate with SQLite in the Python example programs
 - `Alembic` module - initialize your database (create tables, etc) & migrations

+- Flow: Add job schedule, đến thời điểm triggle (`cron`, `interval`) sẽ vào hàng đợi của Celery
+- Mỗi lần thay đổi logic ở `@task` của celery phải reset lại worker
+- Không cần phải restart server khi hẹn giờ cho task
 ## References
 **Package**